-As previously discussed by the Mayor and City Council the City did not convene a citizen committee, this year, to develop and present a Capital Improvement Plan.
-Due to the committee's diligent work in prior years and the extraordinary large number of priority projects competing for limited funding, staff prepared the proposed plan identifying definitive funding for projects over the next three years, honors previous commitments and continues to adhere to the \$2.00/\$1,000 debt service rate limitation.
-Proposed projects are identified for the fourth and fifth year of the plan, but the funding is tentative or listed as "to-be-determined".
+As previously agreed to by the Mayor and City Council, the City did not convene a citizen committee, this year, to develop and present a Capital Improvement Plan.
+Due to the committee's diligent work in prior years and the extraordinary large number of priority projects competing for limited funding, staff prepared the proposed plan identifying definitive funding for projects over the next three years.
+The proposed CIP honors previous commitments and continues to adhere to the \$2.00/\$1,000 debt service rate limitation.
+Proposed projects are identified for ensuing fiscal years of the plan, but the funding is tentative or listed as "to-be-determined".

-There are two basic approaches to funding capital projects.
-These are pay-as-you-go and pay-as-you-use.
+There are two basic approaches to funding capital projects: Pay-as-you-go and Pay-as-you-use.
 Pay-as-you-go means paying for the capital project out of current revenues at the time of expenditure.
 Pay-as-you-use means borrowing to finance the expenditure with debt service payments being made from revenues generated throughout the useful life of the project.
 West Des Moines uses a mix of finance approaches to finance capital projects.
 Capital projects are financed through bonds, reserves, grants, developer contributions and other governmental sources.

-In addition to our efforts to extend infrastructure improvements to our developing areas we will continue present efforts in our older neighborhoods.
+In addition to our efforts to extend infrastructure improvements to our developing areas we will continue present efforts in our established neighborhoods.
 The CIP commits substantial resources to resolve stormwater, sanitary sewer and paving issues in the Valley Junction area.
-Additionally, the following major projects are recommended for funding and construction in the 2011-12 FY:
+Additionally, the following major projects are recommended for funding and construction in the 2012-13 FY: